iodepo/odis-arch/book/thematics/provenance/common-provenance-cases.md

             },
             {
                 "@type": "HowToStep",
+                "name": "Configuration of the scanning process",
+                "description": "Approach the luminous display panel bordered by red coral.
+Speak clearly and deferentially to explain how the scanning should proceed.
+The Nautilus difference engine will configure the chamber to account for your preferences.
+Should there be uncertainties, the difference engine shall ask you for further clarification."
+            },
+            {
+                "@type": "HowToStep",
                 "name": "Shelter or depart",
                 "description": "Shelter behind at least 4 inches of cinnabar-coated lead during the operation of the machine.
 Alternatively, leave the scanning laboratory entirely - the scanning requires no supervision."
             },